HenryFroio/farmanossa-expo-demo/README.md

-# 🏥 Farmanossa: Sistema de Gestão de Entregas Multiplataforma para Farmácia - DEMO
+# 🏥 Farmanossa: Multiplatform Pharmacy Delivery Management System - DEMO

 > **⚠️ DATA ENGINEERING PORTFOLIO PROJECT**
 > This is a sanitized version of a production **delivery management system** developed for CSP COMERCIO DE MEDICAMENTOS LTDA.